Adonis aestivalis

 Adonis aestivalis, the summer pheasant's-eye, is a medicinal and ornamental plant.
 It is native to Europe and Asia but has been introduced elsewhere, such as the western and eastern parts of the United States, as an ornamental plant.
 In particular, it has been known to invade alfalfa fields, contaminating feed used for horse hay.
 It is a member of the buttercup family.
 It is an annual herb.

 Etymology

 The genus name, Adonis, comes from a tale in Greek mythology.
 Aphrodite is said to have turned her lover, Adonis, into a plant with red flowers after his death.
 The specific epithet, aestivalis, is derived from Latin and means "pertaining to the summer".

 Description

 It is an annual herb that grows up to 0.1m (roughly 3 feet) tall.
 The stems are erect with simple, pinnately-dissected, alternate leaves and a small, terminal flower.
-The flowers are perfectThe radially symmetrical flowers are an orange to red colour, and each petal has a black splotch at its base.
+The radially symmetrical flowers are an orange to red colour, and each petal has a black splotch at its base.
 Its petals curl to form a cup-like shape.
 The fruit is an achene.
 A single flower can produce 50 to 100 seeds.